balancetf/balancetf/src/contributing.md

 ### Template

 **Always** put your idea under the Disputed Changes section.
-The goal of this document is to get the attention of Valve, and the Proposed Change section is reserved for changes that have been thoroughly reviewed and we definitely want to push for.
+The goal of this document is to get the attention of Valve, and the Approved Change section is reserved for changes that have been thoroughly reviewed and we definitely want to push for.

 There is a very particular format we're trying to adhere to, so when making PRs, please use the following template.